Season 1, Episode 7

 Imani Romney-Rosa Chapman, the founder and director of imani strategies and author of the piece, talks about the work itself while also discussing related historical and societal considerations.

-Read the transcription for "Unetaneh Tokef for Black Lives"
+Read the transcript for "Unetaneh Tokef for Black Lives"

 THE TEAM